-The class includes discussions, MyStatLab (MSL) homework, unit tests in MyMathLab and a proctored final exam.
+The class includes MyStatLab (MSL) homework, module tests in MyMathLab and a course project.

 Assignments in MyStatLab are auto-graded.
-Discussions are graded within 48 hours after the due date.

 Students must register in the MyStatLab course during the first week of class or they may be administratively withdrawn from the course.